-4. What do you need that will help you....now?
+4. What do you need that will help you in this moment?

 The goal is for the conversation to stop or to slow down about the 'item/issue' and the focus to be redirected to tending to each other’s needs.
 My mother would often tell me never to make a permanent decision based on a temporary situation because all situations are temporary.